S-e-m-a-c/Icarus-Mods/README.md

-		Added a Rope from Fur recipe to the Textiles Bench Added some Bulk food recipes to the Potbelly Stove Added some Bulk food recipes to the Kitchen Stove Added some Bulk recipes to the Drying Rack
+		Added a Rope from Fur recipe to the Textiles Bench Added some Bulk food recipes to the Potbelly Stove Added some Bulk food recipes to the Kitchen Stove Added some Bulk food recipes to the Electric Stove Added some Bulk recipes to the Drying Rack
 		Added a Bulk Animal Fat recipe to the Cooking Station Added Animal Fat recipe from other meat types to the Cooking Station